dhawin/MyPOS/README.md

 df_r44 = df[df['Customer'] == 'R44']
 pivot_df = df_r44.pivot_table(index='Saleorder', columns='material', values='Pc', aggfunc='sum', fill_value=0)
 ```
-The resulting pivot table outputs unveil material relationships, indicating instances where customers consistently purchase one material alongside another.
-This insight can be leveraged by sellers as a tool to recommend additional materials to customers, potentially increasing their purchasing opportunities.
-Such correlation analysis provides valuable strategic information for optimizing product recommendations and enhancing customer satisfaction.
+The resulting pivot table outputs reveal material relationships, indicating instances where customers consistently purchase one material alongside another.
+This insight can be harnessed by sellers as a tool to recommend additional materials to Customer R44, potentially increasing their purchasing opportunities.
+Such correlation analysis provides strategic information for optimizing product recommendations and enhancing overall customer satisfaction.
 # Getting Started with React App

 In the project directory, you can run: